amzn/amzn-drivers/kernel/linux/ena/README.rst

   Controls the number of requested entries in the Rx Queue.
 Increasing the Rx queue size can be useful in situations where rx drops are observed in loaded systems with NAPI not scheduled fast enough.
-Must be power of 2.
+The value provided will be rounded down to a power of 2.
   Default value 1024.
+Max value is up to 16K (16384), depending on the instance type, and the actual value can be seen by running ethtool -g.
-Max value is 8K (8192) and the Min value is 256.
-The actual number of entries in the queues will be negotiated with the device.
+  The Min value is 256.
+The actual number of entries in the queues is negotiated with the device.

 :force_large_llq_header:
   Controls the maximum supported packet header